veldurai1985/Assignment/README.md

     3. JK Group
     4. Sponsorium

     Of all of the companies mentioned, Blackbaud is a major player in this segment.
 It is listed in NASDAQ exchange.
-Back in 2014, Blackbaud  acquired MicroEdge for $160.
+Back in 2014, Blackbaud  acquired MicroEdge for $160 million.
 Microedge was one of the local competitors for Benevity.

     * [Source - Competitors](https://www.businesswire.com/news/home/20140902005729/en/Blackbaud-Acquire-MicroEdge)
 ---